 Biography: Dr. Valerie Chew graduated from National University Singapore and is current a principal investigator in Translational Immunology Institute (TII) and an assistant professor in Duke-NUS Medical School, Singapore.
 Dr Chew’s research focuses primarily on understanding the complexity and diversity of the immune context of the tumor microenvironment and its influence on clinical outcome or response to therapy in patients with hepatocellular carcinoma (HCC).
 Her current work involves high- and multi-dimensional immunophenotyping and immunomonitoring of HCC microenvironment with cutting edge multiplex and single-cell technologies such as Time of Flight Mass Cytometry (CyTOF) and next-generation sequencing (NGS).
 This powerful approach allows holistic profiling of immune landscapes and the identification of clinically relevant immune subsets or biomarkers predictive of tumour progression and response to therapy.
 Her work has gained recognition with multiple grant awards and high impact publications.

-Biography: Ricardo G. Correa, Ph.D., is a Pharmacist with over 20 years of scientific experience in Biochemistry and Molecular Biology, and previous industrial experience in the Development of Analytical Methods.
-Dr. Correa has a broad international scientific experience, working at well-recognized institutions like The Salk Institute (USA), University College London (UK) and Universidade de Sao Paulo (Brazil).
-Dr. Correa has fifteen years of research experience in cellular signaling pathways involving inflammation, tumorigenesis and immune response.
-During his Ph.D., Dr. Correa was nominated the first researcher to patent a novel human gene as potential tumor marker in Brazil.
-During his postdoctoral training, Dr. Correa characterized the role of NF-B in the zebrafish model and how this pathway impacts proliferative processes in vertebrates.
-After his post-doc, Dr. Correa was Assistant Professor at the University of Sao Paulo (USP) and the Pontificia Universidade Catolica (PUC) in Brazil.
-Later, Dr. Correa moved to La Jolla (CA, USA) to work at the SBP Medical Discovery Institute (SBMRI).
-His work has focused on innate immunity and cancer progression.
+Biography: Ricardo G. Correa, PhD, is a pharmacist with over 20 years of scientific experience in biochemistry and molecular biology, and previous industrial experience in the development of analytical methods.
+Dr Correa has a broad international scientific experience, working at well-recognized institutions like The Salk Institute (USA), University College London (UK) and Universidade de Sao Paulo (Brazil).
+Dr Correa has 15 years of research experience in cellular signalling pathways involving inflammation, tumorigenesis and immune response.
+During his PhD, Dr Correa was nominated the first researcher to patent a novel human gene as potential tumour marker in Brazil.
+During his postdoctoral training, Dr Correa characterized the role of NF-kappaB in the zebrafish model and how this pathway impacts proliferative processes in vertebrates.
+After his post-doc, Dr Correa was Assistant Professor at the University of Sao Paulo (USP) and the Pontificia Universidade Catolica (PUC) in Brazil.
+Later, Dr Correa moved to La Jolla (California, USA) to work at the SBP Medical Discovery Institute (SBMRI), and currently serves as Senior Manager, Analytical Development, at MilliporeSigma/Merck KGaA as well as being a Visiting Professor at University of Sao Paulo, Brazil.
+His work has mainly focused on gene therapy, innate immunity and cancer progression.

 Affiliation: Université de Sherbrooke, Canada